bmwcarit/joynr/wiki/jee.md

 * Inject a `ServiceLocator` in order to obtain consumer proxies for calling other services
 * Internally uses EE container managed thread pools
-* Uses the EE container's JAX RS to receive joynr messages
+* Uses the EE container's JAX RS to receive joynr messages via HTTP(s)

 There is also an example application based on the Radio App example.
 See the end of this document for a description of the example.